On This Page:

 Send a Message From an Alternate Email

-Once an address has been added and verified (see above), it will show as an option on the Quickmail screen for composing messages.
+Once an Alternate email address has been added and verified (see above), it will show as an option on the Quickmail screen for composing messages.

 - On your course page, in the Quickmail block menu, click Compose New Email.
 The Quickmail window opens.

-For From: (at top left, above Recipients area) use the drop-down menu to choose an address to send from.
+- For From (at top left, above Recipients area), use the drop-down menu to choose an address to send from.
 Only approved email addresses will appear in the drop-down menu.
-See Add an Alternate Email (above).
+See Set Up and Use Alternate Emails (Instructors Only) (above).

 Note: The default will be your regular Moodle email address; you must change this option every time you wish to use an alternate address.

 - Select recipients, compose, and send your message.
-See Send Messages Using Quickmail (above).
+See Send a Message Using Quickmail (above).

 - Once sent, your recipients will see the selected Alternate Email address as your "reply-to" address for the message.
 If recipients reply to the message, their reply will go to the alternate address.